foo123/Rasterizer/README.md

 # Rasterizer

-Rasterize and draw anti-aliased lines of arbitrary width (as bitmaps) even without canvas
+Rasterize, draw and fill lines, rectangles and curves.
+Even without canvas.

 **version: 1.0.0** in progress